-The FMCS's assets totaled \$18.1 million, as of September 30, 2022.
+The FMCS's assets totaled \$25.4 million, as of September 30, 2023.
 The changes in key asset line items are as follows:

 The Fund Balance with Treasury consists of appropriated funds and other funds maintained at the U.S. Treasury until final disposition.
-Fund Balance with Treasury represented the FMCS's largest asset of \$17 million as of September 30, 2022.
-The balance increased \$3.1 million from the prior year, due to the FMCS receiving an increase of \$1.4 million in its FY 2022 appropriation and an increase of \$1.2 million in reimbursable work, arbitration panel listing fees, and arbitrator dues
+Fund Balance with Treasury represented the FMCS's largest asset of \$23.5 million as of September 30, 2023.
+The balance increased \$6.4 million from the prior year, due to the FMCS receiving an increase of \$3.6 million in its 2023 appropriation and an increase in the obligated balance not yet disbursed over 2022 levels, which includes accounts payable, accrued expenses, and undelivered orders that have reduced unexpended appropriations but have not yet decreased the fund balance on hand.

 Accounts Receivable (AR) is primarily made up of amounts due from federal government departments and other agencies.
 The FMCS acquires services from other federal agencies through interagency agreements.
 Historical experience has indicated that the majority of the receivables are collectible.
-There are no material uncollectible accounts as of September 30, 2022 and 2021.
+There are no material uncollectible accounts as of September 30, 2023, and 2022.

 Property, Plant and Equipment (PPE), Net, consists of the net value of the FMCS's furniture and equipment, computer software, construction in progress, and software in development.
-Property, Plant and Equipment, Net, had a balance of \$798,000 as of September 30, 2022, an increase of \$500,000 over FY 2021 figures.
-Capitalized assets account for \$1.2 million of PPE at acquisition cost, and the asset lives are for 5 years.
+Property, Plant and Equipment, Net, had a balance of \$1.5 million as of September 30, 2023, an increase of nearly \$800,000 over 2022 figures.
+Capitalized assets account for \$2.2 million of PPE at acquisition cost, and the asset lives are for 5 years.

-The FMCS's liabilities were \$6.7 million as of September 30, 2022 and September 30, 2021.
-The total liabilities remained relatively consistent from FY 2021 to FY 2022.
+The FMCS's Liabilities were \$6 million as of September 30, 2023.
+The total liabilities remained relatively consistent from 2022 to 2023.